nadvolod/nextjs-e-commerce-wo/workshop/2025-august/docs/03-TESTS.md

 ## What's Next?

-Now that we have comprehensive E2E testing in place, the next module will cover integrating these tests into modern CI/CD pipelines with intelligent automation and deployment strategies.
+Now that we have some tests in place, the next module (Module 4) will cover integrating these tests into a modern CI/CD pipeline.
+After that, Module 5 will wrap everything up with conclusions and next steps for applying what you learned in real projects.

 ---